Brake Safety Week 2024: What CVSA Will Focus on This Year

 If inspectors find that you’re not compliant, you can be placed out-of-service until the issue is fixed.
 That not only can result in compliance, safety and accountability (CSA) points, but it can also have a huge impact on your wallet and your time.

 You’ll need to sit on the side of the road in on-duty standing until a road service crew can fix your truck.
 That can take hours and you’ll pay a steep charge.
 You’ll not only have to pay a standard repair fee, but you’ll also pay a mileage fee and an hourly rate.
 Conversely, your truck may need to be towed to a shop.
-Neither of these will be a cheap solution for you.
+Neither of these are a cheap solution.

 How Can I Be Compliant During Brake Safety Week?